pharo-nosql/mongotalk/README.md

 ---
 # Client for Replica Sets

+**IMPORTANT: ** ReplicaSet support is not included in current V5 driver!

 ## Introduction

 The driver described above is enough in a [MongoDB standalone server](https://docs.mongodb.com/manual/reference/glossary/#term-standalone) configuration where there only one server can execute the operations.